 - DBS guidelines have also been updated: read the guidelines published 24 March.

-- Covid-19 free-of-charge DBS applications and fast-track barred list check service: read the guidance.
+- Covid-19 free-of-charge DBS applications and fast-track barred list check service: read the guidance or get more information on changes to DBS.

 - Courts and Tribunals Judiciary have issued Guidance on Compliance with Family Court Child Arrangement Orders for the coronavirus crisis.